 I. The Religious Dimension and Christological Specificity of Miracles - II.
 The Miracles Related by the Gospels: Their Meaning and Historical Value 1.
 The Terminology of Miracles in Sacred Scripture 2.
 The Miracles of Jesus of Nazareth 3.
 The Historical Significance and Realism of the Miracles Reported by the Gospels - III.
 Miracles according to the Teaching of the Catholic Church - IV.
-Philosophical and Biblical Criticisms of the Possibility and Meaning of Miracles 1.
-Spinoza, Hume, Voltaire, Bayle, and Contemporary Criticism by A. Flew 2.
-The Biblical Hermeneutics of Miracles and the Existential Value of Their Semiological Aspect: Blondel, Bultmann - V. Are Miracles Knowable in the Context of Scientific Rationality?
-1. The Possibility and the Discernment of a Miracle: Philosophical Implications 2.
-Elements for a “Theology of Miracles” Significant for the World of Science 3.
+Philosophical and Biblical Criticisms of the Possibility and Significance of Miracles 1.
+Spinoza, Hume, Voltaire, Bayle, Kant, the Young Hegelians and Contemporary Criticism by A. Flew 2.
+The Biblical Hermeneutics of Miracles and the Existential Value of Their Semiological Aspect: Blondel, Bultmann - V. The Natural Sciences and an Understanding of the Ontological Dimension of a Miracle 1.
+Miracle’s Possibility and its Recognition: Psychological, Ontological and Semiological Dimensions - 2.
 God’s Actions in Conformity with Nature, or against Nature, according to Thomas Aquinas - VI.
+Prospects and Guidelines for Theological Work – VII.
 The Presence and Reality of Miracles in the Experience of Faith 1.
 Do Miracles Happen Today?
 2. The Evaluation of Miracles in the Canonical Procedure for the Canonization of Saints 3.
-Eucharistic Miracles: A Special Case Concerning Faith and Science - VII.
-Concluding Remarks: Miracles and the Dynamic Relationship between Science and Faith
+Eucharistic Miracles: A Special Case Concerning Faith and Science - VIII.
+Concluding Remarks: Miracles and the Dynamic Relationship between Science and Faith.

 I. The Religious Dimension and Christological Specificity of Miracles